Does Medicaid cover Ozempic?

 If you don’t have Medicaid coverage for Ozempic and are looking for other ways to save money on this medication, you can consider these options:

-• Ozempic Savings Card: Novo Nordisk offers a Savings Card that can significantly reduce your out of pocket costs, if eligible.
+• Ozempic Savings Card: Novo Nordisk offers a Savings Card that can significantly reduce your out-of-pocket costs, if eligible.
 If you have commercial health insurance, you could pay as low as $25 per month for Ozempic.

 • Use discount cards: Websites like SingleCare and GoodRx offer prescription discount cards that can lower the price of prescription medications.